yasoob/intermediatePython/decorators.rst

 argument like any normal function can do.
 So, why can't we do that too?

-This is because when you use the ``@my_decorator`` syntax, you are applying a wrapper function with a single function as a parameter Remember, everything in Python is an object, and this includes functions!
+This is because when you use the ``@my_decorator`` syntax, you are applying a wrapper function with a single function as a parameter.
+Remember, everything in Python is an object, and this includes functions!
 With that in mind, we can write a function that returns a wrapper function.